 - Use of register and function

-Help your students understand how to use the intonation and pronunciation based on the situation.
+Help your students understand how to use intonation and pronunciation based on the situation.
 Help them understand the uses of grammar based on how formal or informal the situation is.

 Activities for advanced-level learners